 Additionally, make sure each employee knows their place in the company- in other words, make sure they have a clear understanding of their jobs and what work is expected of them.
 Job ambiguity majorly impacts frustration levels and job satisfaction in the workplace, especially for employees who feel unsure if they are doing too much or too little.
 Lay out clear and realistic expectations for each role, and help employees understand why these expectations are important.

 What’s the purpose of setting goals if you don’t follow through with your team?
 A Gallup study found that 47% of employees reported getting feedback from management “a few times or less” in the past year.
 Imagine the increased motivation if employees received positive, encouraging feedback.
 In the same vein, if employees get feedback on poor performance, imagine their motivation to improve.

 Good communication is vital in keeping your team motivated and aligned with goals.
 This includes providing and receiving feedback, setting up regular reporting, and scheduling check-ins.
 However, be careful not to confuse good communication and micromanagement.
 A level of trust must be present between you and your team to ensure that you give each other enough room to deliver.

 Well-timed follow-ups can help you avoid making your team members feel as though you’re breathing down their necks.
 Check-ins can consist of simple questions like “how are you doing?” or “Any concerns with the team?”.
 These can elicit a short “everything’s great!” or open up a deeper conversation.
 Shared progress reports are a great way for everyone to view the team’s entire progress collectively and to encourage further team communication.

 Team meetings should create opportunities to review goals and track progress, with each individual reporting their individual progress and contribution.
-Individual reports encourages self-accountability and keeps finger-pointing in check.
+Individual reports encourage self-accountability and keep finger-pointing in check.